justinmayer/virtualfish/docs/plugins.rst

 --------------------------------------

 With this plugin enabled,
-virtualfish can automatically activate a virtualenv when you are in a certain directory.
+VirtualFish can automatically activate a virtualenv when you are in a certain directory.
 To configure it to do so, change to the directory, activate the desired virtualenv, and run ``vf connect``.

 This will save the name of the virtualenv to the file ``.venv``.
-Virtualfish will then look for this file every time you ``cd`` into the directory (or ``pushd``, or anything else that modifies ``$PWD``).
+VirtualFish will then look for this file every time you ``cd`` into the directory (or ``pushd``, or anything else that modifies ``$PWD``).